mlanotte1998/multinode-glusterfs-with-tendrl-vagrant/README.md

 4. Clone this repo.

-5. Modify Vagrantfile if you want more than 4 nodes (VMs), e.g. node0 will be the Tendrl master, and node1..node3 are the Gluster trusted pool and Tendrl nodes (agents).
+5. Modify Vagrantfile and inventory_file if you want more than 4 nodes (VMs), e.g. node0 will be the Tendrl master, and node1..node3 are the Gluster trusted pool and Tendrl nodes (agents).
 Note: a virtual hard drive will be created/allocated on each of the nodes for 1 GB capacity.

-6. Modify bootstrap.sh for anything you want installed or configured on each of the nodes including adding the NTP server.
+6. Create a file called "conf.yml" based off "conf.yml.sample" with the required relevant data, i.e. your RHEL credentials, desired NTP server, and the bootstrap file you wish you use.

 7. Create the vagrant boxes:
 ```bash